Understanding dynamic range and how it relates to cameras and photography will enable you to make educated exposure related decisions.

 High Dynamic Range (or HDR) photography is a method of combining multiple exposures of a scene in order to more accurately reflect the luminosity found in real scenes without the use of lighting equipment.

 As photo technology continues to advance, we will likely see extended dynamic range capabilities in our future.
-Something else to consider are the capabilities and capacity of your monitor and print media, as each medium has it’s own DR limitations and capacity.
+Something else to consider is the capabilities and capacity of your monitor and print media, as each medium has it’s own DR limitations and capacity.
 If you are interested in reading up on the dynamic range exposure values of various DSLRs, the website dxomark has some great statistics and comparisons.